Suffering in the Life of a Christian - Part 2

 God loves His people with an unfailing, unconditional, and everlasting love, and He will never let go of any of us, regardless of our failings during some time of great trial in our lives.
 We will demonstrate this conclusively from the Scriptures in chapters to come.

-Only those who have been called to faith in Jesus Christ will one day realize a share in His glory, and the necessary path to this glory, as God has ordained it to be so, is a share in the experience and suffering of the Man of Sorrows, who was Himself familiar with grief.
+Only those who have been called to faith in Jesus Christ will one day realize a share in His glory, and the necessary path to this glory, as God has ordained it to be so, is for us to share in the sufferings of the Man of Sorrows, who was Himself familiar with grief.
 Until that day, let us rely fully upon the promises of God’s help, comfort, deliverance, provision, and sustaining grace, as they are given to us in His word.
-Let us also do as the author of Hebrews exhorted us: let us “draw near with confidence to the throne of grace, so that we may receive mercy and find grace to help in time of need.”

 For related Bible Studies, click on the links below: